Hunt-Bounty-Predictor/.github/profile/README.md

 This program will not get you banned, I have contacted Crytek about the program.
 The transcript attached is below.
 ![Crytek Support Transcript](profile/Hunt_Showdown_Screenshots.pdf)

+I do not store any personal information from you or your machine.
+I only collect the name you give me and the images sent to me.